 Molecular systematics and the evolution of color polymorphism in Coral snakes

-As part of my dissertation, I am studying the systematic relationships of a group of neotropical coral snakes, the Micrurus diastema group.
-I am interested in this group because they range from the US to Honduras, expanding a vast range of habitat types and present a diverse array of color patterns.
-Along with next generation sequencing methods, I am studying museum specimens to quantify the extent of color variation.
+As part of my dissertation, I studied the systematic relationships of a group of neotropical coral snakes, the Micrurus diastema group.
+I am interested in this group because they range from the US to Honduras, expanding a vast range of habitat types, and present a diverse array of color patterns.
+Along with next generation sequencing methods, I used museum specimens to quantify the extent of color variation.
 I am pairing this work with geographic information systems (GIS) to test several hypotheses related to the evolution of color pattern in this group.

 Phylogeography of the snake genus Coniophanes

 Along with the previous study of coral snake systematics, I am also studying the phylogeography of an obscure group of colubrid snakes: the black striped snakes of the genus Coniophanes, which range form the US to Peru.
 These species occur in many habitats and present a vast array of ecological niches and body types.
 For example, species can be very large and almost entirely aquatic while others inhabit very dry environments.
 There are even minute forms restricted to high elevations.
 Notably, this group also presents extremely diverse hemipenial morphologies (hemipene = the male sexual organs of snakes).

 I am also interested in the evolution of complex phenotypes, such as the evolution of venom in snakes.
 This topic has received vast amount of attention, and with the recent widespread access to next generation sequencing techniques it has become common practice to study the transcriptome of the venom gland of snakes.
 However, the expression patterns of venom genes and their homologs in other organs remains largely unstudied, as well as the expression of the genes that became recruited into venom genes.
 We ask if genes with particular expression profiles are more likely to be recruited into venoms (see publications page).

 Systematics of direct developing frogs